Things to Do

 Tour our Wineries

 The Okanagan Falls wine region is home to some of the premiere, award-winning wineries in Canada.
-Our wine region which begins near Skaha Estates and snakes through Okanagan Falls ending at Hawthorne Mountain.
+Our wine region which begins near Skaha Estates and snakes through Okanagan Falls ends at Hawthorne Mountain.
 Over 600 acres are under vines in the region which features Gewurtztraminer, Pinot Noir, and Pinot Gris as well as other popular varietals.

 Visit our Lakes and Beaches